We’ve designed BRIAN with the help of people living with brain tumours (both adults and children) and their carers.

 Clinical trials are a vital step in making sure that new treatments reach patients.
 Only 3% of brain tumour patients are currently enrolled in clinical trials, compared with 7.5% of cancer patients overall, yet research shows that people want to be asked.
 With BRIAN, we are determined to address this issue.
 Through BRIAN, patients will identify potentially suitable clinical trials based on their brain tumour type.

 We are working hard to develop our databank and aim to launch it in late 2018.
 If you would like to consent to us accessing your medical records and be part of the BRIAN community, please fill in our online form (hard copies are also available).
 This will give us permission to get your medical records and add them into BRIAN so that you, and others affected, will have enough useful information to review when it launches.
-We will keep you updated with the web-app development.
+We will keep you updated with our progress through our regular e-newsletters.